ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

 ### Install software and perform maintenance tasks

-Once connected, you can install software on the VSI in the private subnet or perform maintenance tasks.
+Once connected, you can install software on the virtual server in the private subnet or perform maintenance tasks.

 1. First, update the software package information:
    ```sh
    apt-get update
    ```